yhaomin2007/OpenFOAM-2.1.x-withFIT/README.md

 The codes of the modified part and other suplementary files are stored in this project.
 The solver is also uploaded with an example case file.

+Folders：
+hRhoThermo  This folder should be put
+hRhoSimplecFoam   Solver